wp-plugins/wp-cprotext/readme.txt

 disable protection at will.

-As explained in the [CPROTEXT F.A.Q.](https://www.cprotext.com/en/faq.html), the protected text data returned by the CPROTEXT online service are only composed of standard HTML and CSS code, and do not require JavaScript code to be effective.
+As explained in the [CPROTEXT F.A.Q.](https://www.cprotext.com/en/faq.html), the protected text data returned by the CPROTEXT online service is only standard HTML and CSS code.
+No JavaScript code is required to make this protection effective.
 Therefore, __contrary to other copy protection plugins, the CPROTEXT protection is engraved in the web page and can not be removed__ by disabling browser JavaScript support.
 Moreover, attempts to alter the protected text data would result in displaying a randomly modified text.

-To improve the SEO rank of your text web page, you are able to fill in a placeholder text.
+To improve the SEO rank of your text web page, you are able to insert a placeholder text.
 This placeholder will be available to web crawlers such as search engines.
-It can either be an abstract of your content, the first lines of your text, or whatever keywords you would like to make available to search engines so that your content is efficiently referenced.
-This placeholder text will also be displayed by browsers that are not able to display your protected text because of incomplete support of web standards.
-It can then be used to inform their users about the purpose of your protected text.
+It can either be an abstract of your content, the first lines of your text, or whatever keywords you would like to expose to to search engines so that your content is efficiently referenced.
+This placeholder text is also used as a failover for older browsers failing to comply to basic web standards.

 The WP-CPROTEXT Settings page offers you several options:

-1. How to notify your readers about the protection applied to your text
+* font to use to display your text ( cf. [CPROTEXT F.A.Q.](https://www.cprotext.com/en/faq.html) )
-1. Which font to use to display your text ( cf. [CPROTEXT F.A.Q.](https://www.cprotext.com/en/faq.html) )
+* reader notification about the text protection

 == Installation ==